-All students in Years 10-12 attend weekly PSHE lessons.
+All students attend PSHE lessons.
+Year 10, 11 and other compulsory aged students attend weekly lessons.
+All other students attend a PSHE lesson once every two weeks.
 Throughout each lesson, teaching staff continually assess students existing knowledge and confidence in the areas of

 - · health and wellbeing;

-- · relationships; and
+- relationships; and

 - · living in the wider world.